awsdocs/amazon-eks-user-guide/doc_source/managed-node-groups.md

 Amazon EKS managed node groups automate the provisioning and lifecycle management of nodes \(Amazon EC2 instances\) for Amazon EKS Kubernetes clusters\.

 With Amazon EKS managed node groups, you don’t need to separately provision or register the Amazon EC2 instances that provide compute capacity to run your Kubernetes applications\.
 You can create, automatically update, or terminate nodes for your cluster with a single operation\.
-Nodes run using the latest Amazon EKS optimized AMIs in your AWS account\.
-Node updates and terminations automatically and gracefully drain nodes to ensure that your applications stay available\.
+Node updates and terminations automatically drain nodes to ensure that your applications stay available\.

-All managed nodes are provisioned as part of an Amazon EC2 Auto Scaling group that's managed for you by Amazon EKS\.
-All resources including the instances and Auto Scaling groups run within your AWS account\.
-Each node group run across multiple Availability Zones that you define\.
+Every managed node is provisioned as part of an Amazon EC2 Auto Scaling group that's managed for you by Amazon EKS\.
+Every resource including the instances and Auto Scaling groups runs within your AWS account\.
+Each node group runs across multiple Availability Zones that you define\.

 You can add a managed node group to new or existing clusters using the Amazon EKS console, `eksctl`, AWS CLI; AWS API, or infrastructure as code tools including AWS CloudFormation\.
 Nodes launched as part of a managed node group are automatically tagged for auto\-discovery by the Kubernetes cluster autoscaler\.
 You can use the node group to apply Kubernetes labels to nodes and update them at any time\.